Recipes

 // Additional methods

-.resultItem(resultItem: ItemStackProviderJS)
+.resultItem(resultItem: ItemStackProvider)

 .resultFluid(resultFluid: FluidStack)

-.results(resultItem: ItemStackProviderJS, resultFluid: FluidStack)
+.results(resultItem: ItemStackProvider, resultFluid: FluidStack)

 .useDurability(useDurability: boolean)